PythonDevelopmentClub/Spring2018/perceptron/perceptron.md

 	Here $C_N'$ is the newly updated $C_n$, $E$ is the error, $I_n$ is the input for that variable, and $L$ is the **learning rate**.

 	This part might be a little confusing, so lets break it down.
 We want to compute the change in the weight, so what things are important here?
-Well the error definitly is, if we were correct, we dont need to change at all, but if we were wrong
+Well the error definitly is, if we were correct, we dont need to change at all, but if we were wrong, we want to add to our current weights.

+	###### what do we want to add?

+	Ok well we know it has to be related to the error.
+If the error is negative, we want to make out weights smaller (getting us a smaller number next time), and if the error was positive we want to make our weights bigger (getting us a larger number next time).
+We also want to change more for larger errors than for smaller errors.
+So if make our change a function of the error, this will work